ADmad/cakephp-jwt-auth/README.md

   name is `token` and can be customzied by using the `parameter` config shown above.

-The payload should have the "sub" (subject) claim whos value is used to query the Users model and find record matching the "id" field.

-You can set the `queryDatasource` option to `false` to directly return the token's payload as user info.
+## Working

 You can use `\JWT::encode()` of the [firebase/php-jwt](https://github.com/firebase/php-jwt) lib, which this plugin depends on, to generate tokens.

+**The payload should have the "sub" (subject) claim whos value is used to query the Users model and find record matching the "id" field.**

+You can set the `queryDatasource` option to `false` to directly return the token's payload as user info without querying datasource for matching user record.

 ## Further reading